 Assistants Setup

-Equip Claude Desktop/Code, Cursor, Windsurf, or any MCP-compatible assistant directly with the A2A tools via the config file.
+Equip Claude Desktop/Code, Cursor, Windsurf, or any MCP-compatible assistant directly with the Agent Router tools via the config file.

 1Add the MCP server config

-Add the A2A MCP server to your assistant's configuration file:
+Add the Agent Router MCP server to your assistant's configuration file:

 Config file locations